linkyndy/django-app-dev/README.md

 Dependencies
 ------------

 Only [Tox](http://tox.readthedocs.org) is required to be installed.
-The version supported by this app is >=1.5, which is the latest, so `pip install tox` should to the magic.
-If you want to clearly specify Tox's version, run `pip install 'tox >= 1.5'`.
+The version supported by this framework is >=1.6, which is the latest, so `pip install tox` should do the magic.
+If you want to clearly specify Tox's version, run `pip install 'tox >= 1.6'`.
+This will assure that testing will occur in virtualenvs that use a version of [PIP](http://www.pip-installer.org/en/latest/index.html) higher than 1.5 (which is required by current Tox configuration, see below).

 The other app dependencies are automatically detected and installed via Tox from `setup.py`.

-If you need dependencies only for testing, adding them to `tox.ini`'s `deps` should to the work.
+If you need dependencies only for testing, adding them to `tox.ini`'s `deps` should do the work.

 Knowing what's in the box
 -------------------------